2021 WWE Draft: Aftermath

 After Triple H took over creative control of WWE in July 2022, several released wrestlers who were part of the 2021 draft were rehired.
-These included Mia Yim returning on Raw, and Hit Row (Ashante Adonis, Top Dolla, and B-Fab), Tegan Nox, and Karrion Kross and his real-life fiancé, Scarlett, returning on SmackDown.
-Nia Jax made a one-night return at the 2023 Royal Rumble, where she was the #30 entrant, being eliminated by all other women in the ring.
+These included Mia Yim returning on Raw (aligning with the recently reunited O.C. stable in their feud with The Judgment Day), and Hit Row (Ashante Adonis, Top Dolla, and B-Fab), Tegan Nox, and Karrion Kross and his real-life fiancé, Scarlett, returning on SmackDown.
+Nia Jax made a one-night return at the 2023 Royal Rumble, where she was the #30 entrant in the women's Royal Rumble match, being eliminated by all other women in the ring.

+A draft was not held in 2022, and with multiple wrestlers appearing on both shows almost weekly, some sources believed that the brand split was coming to an end.
+Additionally, both of NXT's sub-brands, 205 Live and NXT UK, ceased operations in February and September, respectively, with most of those wrestlers moving over to NXT.
+However, in April 2023, Triple H announced the 2023 draft to bring back a definitive roster division between Raw and SmackDown.